ivandjuricic/tkeys/README.md

 * Uppon running the script when you focus and Entry widget, Numeric keyboard will show up at in UI

-* Use "b" button for backspace
+* Use "←" button as backspace (deletes last key entered)

+* Use "↵" button when entered correct number to advance to second Entry widget input

 ## TODOs

-* Make better looking UI
+* Make better looking UI - done

 * Add a close key